-Temperature and climatic conditions (e.g. cyclones, typhoons, tropical storms, rough seas, rain, hail, snow, wind, humidity and heat) that either individually or in combination, is likely to expose livestock to heat or cold stress, significantly increased risk of injury or even the direct cause of death.
+Temperature and climatic conditions (e.g. rain, hail, snow, wind, humidity and heat) that either individually or in combination, is likely to expose livestock to heat or cold stress.

 Fit to export

 Consistent with Outcome 1, to be fit to export, animals must: